knola/web/content/process.md

 # Decision Process

-Proposals move through various stages from conception to decision.
-Throughout the process, Knola connects participants, and facilitates the work.
+Knola facilitates a process for converting proposals into decisions.
+Throughout the process, Knola connects participants and supports their work.

 ## 0. Conception